LightOrithm/Searchlight-IMINT/writeup.md

 # Important Note:

-## I recommend reading everything in this room, do not just skip to the challenges, because there are a lot of useful topics explained.
+## Please read everything carefully in this room, don't skip everything and try to answer, there are plenty of new tools you can add to your arsenal here.

 <br/><br/>